digigaia/kudu/README.md

 ### API DESIGN

-- rename `ABIEncoder::from_abi` to `ABIEncoder::with_abi` ?

-- rename ABISerializable to ABISerialize to be consistent with `serde`.
-Check other nomenclature as well.

 - better error handling when constructing types.
 We should remove `assert`s and `panic` and use proper error types

 - use `From` and `Into` traits for constructing base Antelope types

-- use https://docs.rs/bytes/latest/bytes/buf/trait.BufMut.html instead of ByteStream

 - clean abiencoder.rs

 - investigate whether color_eyre::Result is the right result type for the library.
 Maybe we should use std::Result and reserve the usage of color_eyre::Result for the unittests?

+#### Investigate Serde

+- check whether ABIEncoder would be better written as a Serde serializer

+- rename ABISerializable to ABISerialize to be consistent with `serde`.
+Check other nomenclature as well.

 ### CORRECTNESS / TESTING